 2000 "Best Painting" Award, Fantastic Art Museum, Switzerland

-2016 Art Stage Singapore, Marina Bay Sands Convention Center, Singapore
+2016 Art Stage Singapore, with Noah’s Ark Art Gallery, Marina Bay Sands Convention Center, Singapore

 2015 Rebirth of a Nation, Beirut Exhibition Center, Beirut, Lebanon